ceford/cefjdemos-data-jdm-docs/articles/en/jdocmanual/edit-article-in-jdocmanual.md

 ![article stashes list](../../../images/en/jdocmanual/article-stashes.png "Article Stashes List")

-The stash copy is stored in the database until it is deleted or committed and merged into the git source.
+The stash copy is stored in the database until it is deleted or committed and merged into the source.
 That allows you to come back to make changes over a period until you are satisfied with the revised content.

 If you already have a stash copy of an article there will be a green `Edit Stash` button.
-Otherwise there will be yellow `New Stash` button.
+Otherwise there will be a yellow `New Stash` button.
 When you create a new stash the original markdown file will be copied for you to work on.

 The `New` button in the Toolbar, only available when English is selected,  is used to